John Okafor

-John Ikechukwu Okafor (17 October 1961 – 2 March 2024), popularly known as Mr. Ibu, was a Nigerian actor and comedian.
+John Ikechukwu Okafor -Chinwoke 01-John Ikechukwu; 17th October 1961 – 2nd March 2024), popularly known as Mr. Ibu, was a Nigerian actor and comedian.
 He appeared in over 200 Nollywood films including those from the Mr. Ibu series.

-Early life and education
+He’s widely regarded as one of the funniest comic actors in Africa as his popularity spreads across, West, East and South Africa.

+Life and career

-Okafor was born on 17 October 1961.
+Okafor was born on 17th October 1961.
 He was from Umunekwu in Nigeria's former Eastern Region (now in Nkanu West L.G.A., Enugu State).
 After elementary school and the death of his father in 1974, Okafor moved to Sapele to stay with his brother.
 In Sapele, he did menial jobs so he could send himself to school and support his family.
 Okafor then worked as a hairstylist, ventured into photography and also worked in a company that produced crates.
 After secondary school, he was admitted into the College of Education, Yola, but pulled out due to financial difficulties.
 He later enrolled in the Institute of Management and Technology (IMT), Enugu.

-He worked as a hairstylists as well as venturing into photography and worked in a company that produced crates.
+Okafor was known as "Nigeria's Borat" and in 2012, described homosexuality in Nollywood as akin to a virus, saying "If there is any way in this world that people can make them stop it or kill it, please do it."
+Okafor also ventured into music for a short period of time.
+On 15 October 2020, he released his songs titled "This girl" and "Do you know".